microsoft/devkit-sdk/README.md

 - Ideas, feature requests and bugs: We are open to all ideas and we want to get rid of bugs!
 Use the Issues section to either report a new issue, provide your ideas or contribute to existing threads.
 - Documentation: Found a typo or strangely worded sentences?
 Submit a PR!
-- Code: Contribute bug fixes, features or design changes:
+- Code: Contribute bug fixes, features or design changes.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Documentation